wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/viva-connections-get-started/includes/3-exercise-enable-microsoft-viva-connections.md

 1. To confirm your changes, select **Save**.

-Let's verify that Viva Connections desktop is correctly configured:
+Verify that Viva Connections desktop is correctly configured:

 1. In a web browser, open [Microsoft Teams](https://teams.microsoft.com).
 1. On the left rail, you should see the **Contoso** app pinned on top.